eiselesr/MODiCuM/README.md

 * go to `src/python`
 * install the modicum command with: `sudo pip3 install -e .`
 * fix your `.env` file and replace `<>`s with correct path information.
+* set $CONTRACTSRC in the location of the contract: `export CONTRACTSRC=../MODiCuM/src/solidity`
+* create directory `../MODiCuM/src/solidity/output`
 * compile the smart contract with:
 ```bash
 sudo docker run -it --rm\